 In one research program, which grows out of my dissertation, I investigate the relationship an agent must have to her motivations in order for her to be an appropriate target of attributional moral responsibility for her actions.
 I put forth a view that I call the Minimal Approval View, according to which the relevant criterion is that the chain of mental events that leads to the agent’s action must guarantee that the agent minimally approves of her effective motivation.
 To minimally approve is to desire to some degree for one’s motivating desire to be satisfied for some further aim than merely getting rid of it by acting on it.
 I consider the implications of such a view for current debates in moral responsibility, with a special eye towards cases of mental disability and marginal agency.

-“The Minimal Approval View of Attributional Responsibility,” Oxford Studies in Agency and Responsibility (provisionally forthcoming)
+“The Minimal Approval View of Attributional Responsibility,” provisionally forthcoming in Oxford Studies in Agency and Responsibility Volume 6

 “How Should Deep Self Theorists Handle Weakness of Will?”
-[In Progress]
+[Under Review]

 “The Finely Individuated Trait View of Blame’s Content” [In Progress]